PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

 - **Target Audience:**
   1. Polkadot Ambassador Fellowship members who need governance tools to fulfill their roles
   2. Parachain developers who need to integrate with Polkadot Ambassador Fellowship governance
-  3. Other collectives seeking to establish formal relationships with the Polkadot Ambassador Fellowship
+  3. Other collectives interested in the governance model as a reference implementation for their own governance systems

 - **Needs Met:**
   1. Transparent and accountable governance for the Polkadot Ambassador Fellowship